 When a lot of service ducts are to be accommodated it may be beneficial to adopt a floor solution that provides a flat soffit in order to maximise the flexibility in routing these ducts beneath the structural floor.
 It will also be easy to remove and/or replace these ducts to meet future needs.

 Solutions that provide a flat soffit don't also allow long spans.
-So an alternative in a building that is both highly serviced and requires long-span floors is to integrate the services within the beam depth (as shown in the figure on the right), so that the total depth of structural floor plus service zone is minimised.
+So an alternative in a building that is both highly serviced and requires long-span floors is to integrate the services within the beam depth (as shown to the right), so that the total depth of structural floor plus service zone is minimised.

 One of the long-recognised benefits of steel frame construction has been its ability to span significant distances.
 This is particularly true when composite solutions are adopted, given the efficiencies of that form of construction.
 This spanning ability allows the number of internal load bearing walls and columns to be minimised - open floor spaces can be created, or non load-bearing partitions (that are easily moved) used to form (temporary) individual areas.
 Adaptability may be more sustainable than the currently fashionable topic of deconstruction, for which steel is also suited.
 In recent years a number of steel framed office buildings have been reconfigured to provide residential units.

 'Deep' floor plans may mean that, for example, office workers are a long way from natural lighting.
 Long span solutions may not then be the most appropriate solution for certain situations, rather a short span design (for example using shallow floors ) with an internal atrium may provide a more appropriate internal environment.
 The designer must seek the best compromise.